The Meaning of Life

-The interview is split into four parts, which will be published across the week.
+The interview is split into four parts.
 Here in part 1, we ask Grayling about purpose in life, what inspires him, if he thinks a ban on the burqa would be justified and how he responds to the idea that science is “unweaving the rainbow”.

 PB: The universe can be a difficult and confusing place.
 How are we to find direction or purpose?

 ACG: The direction and purpose of individual lives are a function of the work that an individual puts into creating them.
 When people ask “What is the meaning of life?”, the answer is that it’s the meaning you impose on it.
 It’s the aim you set for yourself.
 There are many different kinds of good lives, and many kinds of valid meaning in life — as many as there are talents for living them.
 We’ve all got different such talents.